CDOT Planner Riley O’Neil died after being doored in a paint-only bike lane. Chicago, Bike Grid Now! says we must value people over car parking.

 Like all Chicago alderpersons, Bridgeport representative Ald.
 Nicole Lee (11th) has de-facto veto power over transportation projects in her district.
 She’s a moderate who may see herself as being stuck between a rock and hard place here.

 Some of her constituents are demanding that no more human lives be sacrificed on the altar of convenient driving.
-But, as in other communities, many neighbors will surely argue that replacing curbside parking spots with protected lanes will doom small businesses.
+But, as in other communities, many neighbors and merchants will surely argue that replacing curbside parking spots with protected lanes will doom small businesses.
 That’s not just due to shady politics, but also sincere, but inaccurate, beliefs about how many customers drive to businesses.

 When I spoke with Ald.
 Lee at the June 8 memorial, she sounded undecided about the parking-versus-protected-lanes issue.
 “We’re going to continue to listen to everybody in the wake of this tragedy,” she said.